vprocopan/blog/_posts/2025-10-26-kubespray-on-prem.md

 ## Guide to installing k8s doc with AI generated elaborate summary

-Here’s your guide rewritten as a **complete, well-structured, and informative step-by-step tutorial** for deploying an **on-premises Kubernetes cluster using Kubespray on Proxmox** VMs running **Ubuntu 24.04 LTS**.
+Here’s a guide rewritten as a **complete, well-structured, and informative step-by-step tutorial** for deploying an **on-premises Kubernetes cluster using Kubespray on Proxmox** VMs running **Ubuntu 24.04 LTS**.

 ---